Troy6666/Troy6666/README.md

 ## I'm a Developer, and Student!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everythings
-- 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to program and learn new languages
+- ⚡ I love to program and learn new languages

 ### Connect with me: